gazebosim/design/tape_measure_tool.md

 assume will be a reason for which this tool will be used the most, could also likely be placed within the Component Inspector plugin so the user isn't left clicking all of the bounds of an entity and having to manually keep track of the entity's dimensions themselves.
-There is an issue out for similar type improvements [here](https://github.com/ignitionrobotics/ign-gazebo/issues/158) where I expect to eventully add this information to the Component Inspector.
+There is an issue out for similar type improvements [here](https://github.com/ignitionrobotics/ign-gazebo/issues/158) where I expect to eventually add this information to the Component Inspector.

 ## Functionality